 This type of collaborative workspace provides choice for employees; they decide how, when, and where to work, allowing them to be more effective and engaged throughout the day.
 It is flexible enough to let employees be fully productive.
 In order to find a modern workplace design example for your office, here are modern workplace examples from AskCody clients and partners.

 An activity-based workspace also accommodates today’s trend of on-demand culture, where there are changing needs to be met throughout the day.
 It allows more flexibility in the workspace, allowing it to meet the needs of different groups simultaneously.

 The key to making it all work is to build the organizational culture around it—showing employees that their needs and ability to be productive are not afterthoughts.

-The role of Technological and Collaborative Components in the Modern Workplace
+The role of technology and collaborative components in the modern workplace